A Police K-9 Bit Its Handler 6 Times. What to do?

 What type of temperament does this dog have?
 Is it a highly motivated dog for rewards?
 Or does it lack drive for the work?
 Do you have to force the dog in simple obedience?

-The more motivated a dog is for rewards, the easier it’s going to be to work on repairing the relationship with the handler using reward-based training methods.
+The more motivated a dog is for rewards, the easier it’s going to be to work on repairing the relationship with the handler using reward-based training methods.The less motivated the dog is, the more difficult this will be to fix.

 Highly Motivated Dogs

 Dogs that are highly motivated for rewards, be it food or a toy, learn quicker.
 These types of dogs want to learn what they have to do to get those rewards they love.
 So if this is what the temperament of this dog is like, then the first training goal needs to be to build the dog’s motivation.
-Find games the dog enjoys, learn marker training and use REALLY HIGH value food rewards—not Walmart treats but rather pieces of meat or cheese.
+Find games the dog enjoys, learn marker training, and use REALLY HIGH value food rewards—not cheap treats but rather pieces of meat or cheese.

 Keep in mind that reward-based training is nonconfrontational.
 There is zero pressure on the dog, so that eliminates any handler aggression.

-For example, the handler has struggled with the OUT–he may have to learn the “lift-off” and just accept the fact that this is how he will handle all OUTS in the future.
+For example, the handler has struggled with the "OUT"–he may have to learn the “lift-off” and just accept the fact that this is how he will handle all "OUTS" in the future.

 Some things can be made better but never fully fixed.
 In some of those situations, the only solution is to change the way you manage the dog.

-One of the hardest things any dog trainer, either professional or a normal trainer, will learn is they can’t fix every dog problem.
+One of the hardest things any dog trainer, either professional or a normal trainer, will learn is that they can’t fix every dog problem.

 Don’t Listen to OLD SCHOOL TRAINERS